Our 8 Biggest Questions About the Twin Peaks Finale

 What happened to Audrey Horne?

 At the conclusion of “Part 16,” Audrey Horne snapped out of her dream-like trance and woke up in what appeared to be some kind of mental facility — glaring lights, mirror, and all.
-We didn’t see her at all in the finale, and she wasn’t mentioned or alluded to once.
+We didn’t see her at all in the finale, and she wasn’t mentioned or alluded to, except for a quote about a “little girl that lives down the lane.”
 For this fan-favorite character, it’s a bit of a bummer to end her The Return journey as such.

 Who are Linda and Richard?